 Originally from England, James Fancourt moved to Berlin in 2012 and has been exploring the city ever since; whether it's abandoned Soviet bases or the latest coffee place.
 After leaving his 9-to-5 job in 2014 he's been focusing on photography and writing, and regularly contributes to local blog/publishing platform Slow Travel Berlin.

 Travel, luxe and food journalist by craft and wanderluster by design, Jessica has visited over 50 cities on 5 continents while searching for extraordinary experiences and luggage that’s both stylish and practical.
-Her published work can be found at BBC Travel, VICE Munchies, Jetsetter, CNN, Marie Claire, Luxury Travel and Hemispheres.
+Her published work can be found at CN Traveler, Robb Report, BBC Travel, VICE Munchies, Rhapsody, CNN, Marie Claire, Travel and Leisure and Hemispheres.

 Judd is a social entrepreneur, former attorney, and avid traveller and trip-planner.
 Originally from Los Angeles, Judd currently lives in Brooklyn, NY with his partner, Rob.